-After establishing "Independent Encryption/Decryption Services" in cloud computing environments, users of cloud computing services (e.g., CRM, ERP, etc.) will use the services of at least two cloud computing service providers, so agreements between these service providers are required to establish a model for cooperation and division of responsibilities in providing a common service to clients.
-This study provides a draft of a multi-signatory Service Level service providers, encryption/decryption service providers, storage service providers, etc., with content including the rights and obligations between operators and also includes data security policies between each operator and clients.
+After establishing "Independent Encryption/Decryption Services" in cloud computing environments, users of cloud computing services (e.g., SAAS, ERP, etc.) will use the services of at least two cloud computing service providers, so agreements between these service providers are required to establish a model for cooperation and division of responsibilities in providing a common service to clients.
+This study provides a draft of a multi-signatory Service Level

+Agreement (SLA) in which the signatories can include cloud computing rental users, application service providers, encryption/decryption service providers, storage service providers, etc., with content including the rights and obligations between operators and also includes data security policies between each operator and clients.